Seventeen (South Korean band): BSS

 On March 21, 2018, DK, Seungkwan, and Hoshi debuted as a sub-unit called BSS or "BooSeokSoon", a combination of the members' names.
 They released their first single "Just Do It" and promoted for a brief period.
 In January 2023, Pledis announced that BSS would return after five years with their first single album Second Wind on February 6.
-It was led by its lead single, "Fighting", featuring Lee Young-ji.
-On the first day of its release, Second Wind sold over 478,000 copies, breaking the first-week sales record for an album released by a K-pop band sub-unit.
+It was led by lead single "Fighting", featuring rapper Lee Young-ji.
+On release, Second Wind sold over 478,000 copies, breaking the first-week sales record for an album released by a K-pop band sub-unit.
 BSS earned their first ever music show award on February 15, for "Fighting" on the MBC M's Show Champion.
 On January 8, 2025, BSS released their second single album Teleparty alongside its lead single "CBZ (Prime Time)".

 JxW

-On May 20, 2024, a single album titled This Man was announced, featuring Jeonghan and Wonwoo as JxW.
+On May 20, 2024, a single album titled This Man was announced, featuring Jeonghan and Wonwoo as Jeonghan X Wonwoo.
 The album was released on June 17 with the lead single "Last Night", and a solo song from each member.
 Within a week of its release, This Man recorded 787,046 copies, setting a new first-week sales record for an album by a K-pop sub-unit.
 The album peaked at number 3 on South Korea's Circle Album Chart.
+The album sold a total of 529,936 copies during its first week of release.